DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/expandToTask(key).md

 ---

-Note that the **expandToTask** method does not expand the specified task's subtasks.
+The **expandToTask** method expands a task's parent tasks and does not expand the task itself.

 ---